Oleksii Novikov: Strongman career

-2022

 In March, Novikov placed second at the 2022 Arnold Strongman Classic.
 He later won Europe’s Strongest Man 2022, despite having limited training accessibility due to partaking in the draft for Ukraine.

 In June, he placed 3rd at World's Strongest Man, despite winning 3 of 6 events in the final.
 In July, Novikov defended his Giants Live Strongman Classic championship in Royal Albert Hall, London, winning 3 of 5 events.
 In August, Novikov would place 3rd at the Giants Live World Open, behind Mitchell Hooper and fellow Ukrainian Pavlo Nakonechnyy.

 In August, he placed 4th at the 2022 Shaw Classic, breaking two world records on the first day, with a 1210lb hummer tire max deadlift followed by 8 reps on the 110kg circus dumbbell.

 In October, at the Rogue Invitational, Novikov won the Cyr Dumbbell Ladder, and was consistent in the other 5 events to win the competition with one of the biggest prize purses in strongman history.

+In April 2023, he placed 2nd at Europe's and placed 3rd at World's Strongest Man for the 2nd time in a row.
+This was his third podium at World's Strongest Man, the most for a Ukrainian.
+Novikov dealt with injuries the rest of the year, finishing 10th at the Strongest Man on Earth and 9th at Rogue Invitational.

+In March 2024, Novikov returned to strongman and placed 6th at the Arnold Strongman Classic.
+He then placed 3rd at Europe's Strongest Man.
+He missed World's Strongest Man in May due to injury.
+During the summer, he placed 6th at two Giants Live shows and 16th at the Strongest Man on Earth.